esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

 When creating a project from [esp-idf-template] with the following answers:
 - Which MCU to target? · `esp32c3`
-- Use template default values? · `true`
+- Configure advanced template options? · `false`

 For this explanation we will use the default values, if you want further modifications, see the [additional prompts] when not using default values.